Hyflux suspends contract for desalination package in Iran

 The contract was signed in April between a Hyflux unit and Iran's Asia Water Development Engineering Company (AWDEC) for a seawater reverse osmosis desalination package in Bandar Abbas.

-In July, the Iran firm indicated - through a letter of intent - for a second contract for the project.
+In July, the Iranian firm indicated, through a letter of intent, a possible second contract for another project in the same location.

-Hyflux told the SGX on Friday (Dec 14) that it notified the Iranian company on Dec 11 of its decision to suspend the contract with effect from Oct 16.
+Hyflux told the SGX yesterday that it notified the Iranian company on Tuesday of its decision to suspend the contract with effect from Oct 16.

 The termination of the joint venture is not expected to have a material adverse effect on the financial performance of Hyflux.